Sheoraphuli Raj Debuttar Estate: The Sarvamangala Devi Temple

 The Rajbari Durga Puja reached its 280th year in 2012.
-The Asthadhaatu murti of Devi Sarvamangala is said to have been excavated from below ground, after a vision appeared before Raja Manohar Roy.
+The Asthadhaatu murti of Devi Sarvamangala is said to have been excavated from below ground, after a vision appeared before Raja Manohar Roy in his dream from a pond in the village of Aatishara.
+In 1147 Bengali era or 1734 AD, he erected the temple and made substantial donations of land and funds for its maintenance, as well as engaging in various philanthropic endeavors.
 The temple and the Durga Puja has a rich history and is looked after by the Raj Debuttar Trust.
 The trust was formed by the members of the Raj Parivar to ensure timely temple renovations and maintenance.